Kellys Conservation Forest

 Over 100 different species of native plants grow in this unique area of pre-European native bush.
 Covered in mature lowland tawa/titoki/matai, this is one of the few areas of this type left in the region.

-Many rare species call this remarkable place home, including the endangered the Nelson Green Gecko and giant earthworms.
+Many rare species call this remarkable place home, including the endangered Nelson Green Gecko and giant earthworms.
+Shells of the endangered Powelliphanta (giant snail) have been found in the forest in good condition, suggesting a live population may still exist.

 Diagram showing the different areas of the Forest